 Belle Federman, Sc.D.

 Belle Federman joined OEIE in 2019.
-In her role as an Evaluator she evaluates projects in the areas of workforce development, capacity building and health and social education.
+In her role as a Research/Evaluation Associate she evaluates projects in the areas of workforce development, capacity building and health and social education.

 Belle has expertise in evaluation design, project coordination, instrument development, data analysis and the dissemination of findings through technical reports, infographics and publications.
 She has experience with a broad array of descriptive and inferential statistics and in supporting data collection and analysis for program planning and evaluation.